Bournemouth town centre

-Bournemouth Town Centre is an area of Bournemouth, Dorset.
+Bournemouth town centre is an area of Bournemouth, Dorset.
 The town centre is the central business district and is located near the coast between West Cliff and East Cliff.

 History

-In 1908 a tramway accident killed 7 people in the Town Centre.
+In 1908, the Bournemouth Tramway accident killed 7 people in the town centre.

 The COVID-19 pandemic in the United Kingdom has affected business in the town centre.
 The New Look store in the town centre will close in February 2022 after 21 years.
 The Wilko will close the same month.
 A shift from retail towards entertainment and eating out is predicted to be the future of the town centre.
 On 13 March 2022, the towns House of Fraser, closed for the final time.
 The store, which first opened in 1873, was Bournemouth's last remaining department store after the flagship Beales closed in 2020, and Debenhams closed in 2021.
 Despite this Bournemouth, Christchurch and Poole Council are reportedly optimistic about the future of the town centre.